Plush4854/Plush4854/README.md

 ▶️ AI Auto Marker: https://www.gradeiq.org/<br>
 ▶️ B2B SaaS: https://block852.com/<br>

-All art (ie design, UIUX, music etc) that I produce will NEVER have Gen AI.<br>
+All art (eg design, UIUX, music etc) that I produce will NEVER have Gen AI.
+I am only using it for work so I don't get fired<br>

 ## Art of my copilot (the dog) and me (the cat)